A14 concrete surface repairs and maintenance

 Around half of the old-style concrete roads will either have repairs or will be replaced during the next five years.

 We’ll be using new ways and new technology to provide a modern road that will last for decades to come.
 This will also make it easier and quicker for us to repair in future.

 To find out more about our nationwide Concrete Roads work please visit our programme page.

 The surface of concrete roads that were designed between the 1950s and 1970s have an average life span of 50 years.
 Their surfaces are now reaching the stage where they will need to be repaired or replaced for safety reasons, and to help them be less noisy and better to drive on.

-We coordinated these roadworks around our project to make changes to the Orwell Bridge: the improvements will help avoid bridge closures during high winds (up to 70mph).
+We coordinated these roadworks around our project to make changes to the Orwell Bridge (we made improvements that help avoid bridge closures during high winds of up to 70mph).